Roberto Brusati: Military career before World War I

 He was born in Milan on July 3, 1850, as the son of Count Giuseppe and Teresa Aman.
-Following in the footsteps of his older brother Ugo, on 1863 he was admitted to attend the Military College of Florence and passing to Milan to enter the in 1866.
+Following in the footsteps of his older brother Ugo, In 1863 he was admitted to attend the Military College of Florence and passing to Milan to enter the Royal Academy of Turin in 1866.
 Due to his own nationalism, Brusati tried unsuccessfully to volunteer to enlist to fight in the Third Italian War of Independence.
-The selection among the aspiring officers was then very strict, but he always ranked first in his course, graduating by 1869.
+The selection among the aspiring officers was then very strict, but he always ranked first in his course, graduating in 1869.
 With his promotion to second lieutenant, he was admitted directly to the General Staff Corps, thus attending the Royal Academy of Turin for two years in order to obtain eligibility for the service of the General Staff and promotion to lieutenant.
-He later served in the 3rd Artillery Regiment and sent to Rome and Milan.
+He later served in the 3rd Artillery Regiment and was sent to Rome and Milan.